dvkramer/fire-drill-windows/README.md

 This project is a work in progress, and contributions are welcome!
 If you'd like to help with the scheduler or other features, please submit an issue or pull request.

 ## Stay Safe
-The goal of Fire Drill is to help you be better prepared for emergencies.
-Even though the app is still in development, practicing early could make all the difference when seconds count.
+Fire Drill helps you build confidence in your escape plan so you can act decisively when seconds matter.
+Stay safe, stay sharp, and always be ready.
+As Andy Grove said, "only the paranoid survive."

 ---
 ### License